The Best Compound Exercises for Gaining Muscle

 Squats

 Although everyone should be implementing deadlifts into their routines, most prefer to squat, that is why this one is the most popular compound exercise.
 The reason so many people love it for lower body gains is because it targets your quads, lower back, hamstrings, glutes, hip flexors, and core.
 Another thing that makes this the most loved lower body exercise is because there are so many variations that make it easier and more challenging.
-So beginners can start by focusing on technique and getting deep by doing bodyweight squats, then move to resistance band squats, dumbbell squats, etc. Other variations, like the pistol squat or sumo squats, create a challenge by placing most of the work on one muscle group.
+So beginners can start by focusing on technique and getting deep by doing bodyweight squats, then move to resistance band squats, dumbbell squats, and more advanced variations.

 Bench Press